Mission

 Public Health Accreditation

-The Rhode Island Department of Health gained accreditation in November 2015.
+The Rhode Island Department of Health gained accreditation in November 2015 and was reaccredited in 2024.
 Being accredited means we are committed to transparency, accountability, and a culture of continuous quality improvement so that we can better serve our customers and help ensure that everyone has an equal chance to live in a healthy community. more